 Geraldine Fitzpatrick (Geri Fitz) is a full professor and head of the Human Computer Interaction Group at TU Wien, and an ACM Distinguished Scientist and an ACM Distinguished Speaker.
 She holds a BInfTech (Hons) and a PhD in Computer Science and Electrical Engineering, both from University of Queensland.

-She is also a trained executive/personal coach, group facilitator/trainer, and meditation teacher, and brings an evidenced-based approach to this work through a Masters in Applied Positive Psychology and Coaching Practice from UEL.
+She is also a trained executive/personal coach, group facilitator/trainer, and meditation teacher, and brings an evidenced-based approach to this work through a Masters in Applied Positive Psychology and Coaching Psychology from UEL.

 Geraldine cares about creating environments in which people can thrive. enabling individual growth, community and collaboration.
-This influences both here choice of research topics and her life’s work.
-She has played out this passion in multiple ways, setting up a student council at high school, studying social work after school, then working as a nurse and midwife, before doing a computer science degree and becoming fascinated by the challenges of putting computing to work in everyday messy lives and exploring the intersections of social and technical sciences to solve these challenges.
+This influences both her choice of research topics and her life’s work.
+She has played out this passion in multiple ways, setting up a student council at high school, starting studying social work, then working as a nurse and midwife, before doing a computer science degree and becoming motivated by the challenges of putting computing to work in everyday messy lives and exploring the intersections of social and technical sciences to solve these challenges.

-She has since worked in leadership positions in research organisations, industry and academia in Australia, the UK and now in Austria.
+She has worked in leadership positions in clinical settings, research organisations, industry and academia in Australia, the UK and now in Austria.
 She is an Aussie but thinks of herself as an international, having lived in Brisbane, Brussels, Dublin, Urbana-Champaign, London, Brighton and now in Vienna.

-Apart from her usual academic work, she is a keynote speaker at many international conferences, a teacher at various training seminars and summer schools, and a facilitator of various Doctoral Colloquia and Early Career Development Workshops, and a mentor for academics.
-She has been/is on Faculty evaluation panels and various Advisory Boards.
+Apart from her usual academic work, she is a keynote speaker at many international conferences, a teacher at various training seminars and summer schools, and a facilitator of various Doctoral Colloquia, Early Career Development and Leadership Development Workshops, and a mentor/coach for academics.
+She has been/is on various Faculty evaluation panels and various International Advisory Boards.